 instantappmodule.
 It only supports the auto-instrumentation of the

 applicationmodule that generates the APK or the AAB file.

-- The plugin does not work properly with Firebase Performance Monitoring plugin version 1.4.0.
-Please use version 1.3.5 instead.
+The plugin does not work properly with Firebase Performance Monitoring plugin version 1.4.0.
+Use version 1.3.5 instead.

 The Android Gradle plugin provides a wide range of configuration options to customize your Android application build and the monitored mobile user experience data.

 The Gradle snippet from the Instrumentation page and the Gradle snippets from the documentation contain sample names for variant-specific configuration, such as

 sampleConfig.
 To understand this better, see how variant-specific configurations are used.

 Configure monitoring capabilities

 The following options can be used to customize OneAgent SDK for Android monitoring capabilities and fine-tune the auto-instrumentation process:

 The plugin also provides additional configuration options to customize the instrumentation process: